IBM/CryoRL-pytorch/README.md

 ### Assembling Dataset

 To be understood by our model, .png files must be organized into a specific subfolder structure.
-Mirror the file structure below, and place all .png file inputs into the "input" subfolder.
+Mirror the file structure below, and place all .png file inputs into the "inputs" subfolder.

 <img width="205" alt="Screen Shot 2022-08-12 at 3 04 18 PM" src="https://user-images.githubusercontent.com/109689432/184426524-d216566b-1b9d-498a-9bcf-48c411d60824.png">